-

 The compositions of Stephen Goss are utterly captivating – The Independent

 Stephen Goss’s music receives hundreds of performances worldwide each year.
-It has been recorded on over 90 albums by more than a dozen record labels, including EMI, Decca, Virgin Classics, Naxos, and Deutsche Grammophon.
+It has been recorded on over a hundred albums by more than a dozen record labels, including EMI, Decca, Virgin Classics, Naxos, and Deutsche Grammophon.
 His output embraces multiple genres: orchestral and choral works, chamber music, and solo pieces.

 Goss’s work is marked by a fascination with time and place – both immediate and remote – and the musical styles that evoke them.
 In many of his compositions, contrasting styles are juxtaposed through abrupt changes of gear.
 His compositional voice is shaped by his parallel career as a guitarist – that is to say, as a performer, transcriber, arranger, improviser and collaborator with other composers and performers.
 Not surprisingly, his music often tests the boundaries between all these activities and original composition.